Teen moods: what you need to know

 Being a role model

 How do you cope with tough times?
-Your child will look to you for guidance and leadership when she strikes a problem.
-Consider how your child sees you working through problems and using coping strategies.
+Your child will look to you for guidance and leadership.
+Think about how your child sees you working through problems and using coping strategies.
 You’re still your child’s most important role model.

 Feeling down all the time

-Sometimes, continually feeling down or flat could be a sign of something more serious.
+Sometimes, continually feeling down or flat can be a sign of something more serious.

 If you’re concerned about your child’s emotions and behaviour, it’s important to talk with your child and to seek help from your GP.
 A long-term mood that doesn’t seem to go away isn’t a normal part of puberty.